marzwick/DemoSite/site/src/inclusive.md

 - Find an image online that represents what they want to get out of your course.
 - Share one thing science-related fact about their lives (favorite science fact, most science-y hobby, why they are interested in science).

-!!! warning "Workbook"
+!!! tip ""

-    Complete Activity TK in your workbook: Commit to one discrete and one systemic action you could take to promote a positive sense of belonging in your course.
+    *Answer in your workbook:* Commit to one discrete and one systemic action you could take to promote a positive sense of belonging in your course.

 ### Connect Facets of Science with Inclusive Learning